yueyang-wu/expenseTracker/README.md

 # expenseTracker
-This is a local app, which helps users to record their daily expenses.
+This is a local app, which helps users to record their daily expenses.<br />
 This app is written by Python, and UI is built with Tkinter.

 ### Home Page